Best Shares to Watch Now – November 2023

 You will now be asked to deposit some funds.
 Most UK brokers accept one (or more) of the following methods:

 - UK Bank Transfer

-Once your account has been funded, you can then buy your chosen shares.
-If you know which of the above companies you wish to buy shares in, simply enter it into the search box at the top of the screen, and then click on the ‘TRADE’ button.
-In our example, we are looking to buy BP shares.
+Once your account has been funded, you can then buy one of the best shares UK to watch.
+If you know which of the above companies you wish to buy shares in, simply enter it into the search box and opt to trade it.